 ________________________________________________________________________________________________________________

-The review commenced in 2021 and was completed and submitted to the Minister in September 2023.
+The first independent review commenced in 2021 into whether the AMSA legislation is fit-for-purpose and was completed and submitted to the Minister in September 2023.

-A second independent review into the financial sustainability of safety agencies including AMSA was completed and submitted to government in November 2023.
-No government response has been forthcoming.
+A second independent review into the financial sustainability of safety agencies, including AMSA, was completed and submitted to government in November 2023.

-These reviews deal with many issues including grandfathered vessels and cost recovery of AMSA services.
+These reviews deal with many issues including the policies supporting ‘grandfathered vessels’ and the future of ‘cost recovery’ of AMSA services.

 ________________________________________________________________________________________________________________